SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 ### Use the seaborn library

 While **matplotlib** enables you to create complex charts of multiple types, it can require some complex code to achieve the best results.
-For this reason, over the years, many new libraries have been built on the base of matplotlib to abstract its complexity and enhance its capabilities.
+For this reason, over the years, many new libraries have been built on the basis of matplotlib to abstract its complexity and enhance its capabilities.
 One such library is **seaborn**.

 1. Add a new code cell to the notebook and enter the following code: